-Sociology of death and Thanatology are subjects that have not received due importance.
-In fact sociology of death and thanatology should be part of the curriculum in medical and nursing schools.
+Sociology of death and dying and Thanatology are subjects on death that have not received due importance.
+Sociology of death and dying and thanatology should be part of the curriculum in medical and nursing schools.
 We are conditioned to deny death.
 Sociology of Death and Dying is the study of the structure of the human response to death, dying, and bereavement.
-We are conditioned to relate to death indirectly, to hope to live and fear death, hope that we can postpone or avoid death.
-When the Western world was 'flat' we lived in fear of exploring it because we might fall off at the edge.
+We are conditioned to relate to death indirectly, hope to live and fear death, hope that we can postpone or avoid death.
 Though we subconsciously fear that we will die, we are not yet explorers of death.
 Death makes everyone equal, because it does not spare anyone, not even the wealthy, famous, or talented.
 Within Mumbai, more than 90% of all Covid-19 active cases were concentrated in high-rise buildings while only 10% came from the slums, according to an Indian Express analysis.

-"The living don't want to die and the dead don't know that they are dead." - rvp.
+"The living don't want to die and the dead don't know that they are dead." - rajrathnamvp.

 "If a man has learned to think, no matter what he may be thinking about he is always also thinking of his own death." - Tolstoy.